alexguerra-dev/Tir-Na-Nog/README.md

   - [x] Add node_modules to the .gitignore file.
 - [ ] Create a .editorconfig file for the project.
 - [ ] Create a .eslintrc file for the project.
+- [ ] Create src/index.html file for the project.
+- [ ] Create src/index.ts file for the project.
+- [ ] Create src/style.css file for the project.
+- [ ] Create src/assets folder for the project.
+- [ ] Create src/assets/images folder for the project.

 ---